 How to Serve Shiitake Mushrooms

 Shiitake mushrooms are a versatile ingredient that can be used in multiple dishes.
 They make an excellent addition to pastas, salads, soups or stir-fries, and can even be served as a main dish with rice or other grains.
-You can get creative with how you serve them – the possibilities are endless!
+You can get creative with how you serve them.

 How to store cooked Shiitake Mushrooms